In this article:

 To cancel a pending option order, follow these steps:

-- Log in to your Wealthsimple mobile app.
+- Log in to the Wealthsimple app

-- Tap the Activity tab at the bottom of your screen.
+- Tap the Activity tab at the bottom of your screen

-- Tap the pending option you want to cancel.
+- Tap the pending option you want to cancel

-- Select Cancel order.
+- Select Cancel order

-- Select Yes, cancel.
+- Select Yes, cancel

-- Log in to your Wealthsimple account.
+- Log in to your Wealthsimple profile

-- Select the pending option you want to cancel.
+- Select the pending option you want to cancel

-- Select Cancel.
+- Select Cancel

 Close your long positions